 You may also use the “Attach Files” feature of your email provider, but make sure not to add large files the customer will have a hard time retrieving.

-According to customer service consulting firm BenchmarkPortal, 24 hours is the acceptable reply window for email communication.
-Compare this with social media and live chat, wherein customers would expect brands to answer their queries right away.
+A joint survey by SuperOffice & Toister Performance Solutions recommends responding to customer service emails within an hour.
+While 24 hours is still an acceptable reply window for email communication, customer satisfaction begins to wane by this time.
+In addition, this is worth comparing with social media and live chat, wherein customers would expect brands to answer their queries right away.

 Even with this leeway, however, BenchmarkPortal found that 70% of small and medium-sized businesses and 61% of enterprises fail to reply to emails within a day.
 With every message left unanswered, they may lose sales opportunities and increase people’s frustrations.

 It’s thus crucial to have a team of agents monitoring incoming messages 24/7.
 There are times when you have to respond quickly to email queries, especially if the customer raises an emergency issue.
-During these instances, consider switching to a different channel, such as the phone or web chat so you and the customer can talk in real time.
+During these instances, consider switching to a different channel, such as the phone or live chat so you and the customer can talk in real-time.